ton-community/tact-challenge/README.md

 **Best of luck with your submissions!**

 ## ‼️ Important rules:
 - It's forbidden to use any FunC/Fift code inside of submitted Tact solutions.
 Participants who will have FunC/Fift code in their submissions will be disqualified.
+This rule applies to Tact bindings as they're using a lower level of abstraction thus compromising the nature of Tact Challenge.
 - Please don't share your solution's code with anybody.
 If someone's submission will be suspected of using your code - both participants will be disqualified.
 Repeated case will cause lifetime ban from TON Smart Challenges.

 ## 🏆 Scoring and Prizes